DACL: See discretionary access control list (DACL).

 database: (1) For the purposes of the Netlogon RPC, a database is a collection of user accounts, machine accounts, aliases, groups, and policies, managed by a component.
 The database, or the component managing the database, must expose a mechanism to enable Netlogon to gather changes from and apply changes to the database.
 Additionally, it must export a database serial number in order to track changes for efficient replication.

-(2) In Distributed File System Replication (DFS-R), the database maintained by Microsoft's implementation of DFS-R maintains the local version chain vector and one record for each resource that is tracked, including tombstones for deleted resources, such that deletion of files can be propagated in a timely fashion.
+(2) In Distributed File System Replication (DFS-R), the database maintained by the Microsoft implementation of DFS-R maintains the local version chain vector and one record for each resource that is tracked, including tombstones for deleted resources, such that deletion of files can be propagated in a timely fashion.

 database object: A representation of a named set of attribute value pairs that a protocol exposes.

-database serial number: A numeric value incremented each time a database transaction is applied to the database.
+database serial number: A numeric value that is incremented each time a database transaction is applied to the database.

 datagram: A style of communication offered by a network transport protocol where each message is contained within a single network packet.
 In this style, there is no requirement for establishing a session prior to communication, as opposed to a connection-oriented style.